so1n/rap/README.md

 channel supports client-server interaction in a duplex manner, similar to Http's WebSocket, it should be noted that the channel does not support group settings.

 Only `@client.register` is supported on the client side to register the channel function, which is characterized by a single argument of type `Channel`.
-The channel will maintain a session and will only communicate with the server via a conn from the time the channel is enabled to the time it is closed.
+The channel will maintain a session and will only communicate with the server via a transport from the time the channel is enabled to the time it is closed.
 To avoid the use of 'while True', the channel supports the use of 'async for' syntax and the use of 'while await channel.loop()` syntax instead of 'while True
 ```Python
 from rap.client import Channel, Client